emily-elizabeth/macOSPasswordField_OXT/README.md

 ## Requirements

-- LiveCode 9.6 or later
+- OpenXTalk 1.14/LiveCode 9.6 or later
 - macOS (the widget uses a native AppKit view and will not render on other platforms)

 ---